Cosmological stealths with nonconformal couplings: de Sitter cosmologies with inhomogeneous stealths

-which agrees with that found in Ref.\cite{AyonBeato:SAdS} for the de Sitter metric in four dimensions, as can be seen in the appendix \ref{sec:CompdS}.
-It is clear now that for the conformal coupling, $\xi = 1/6$, the interaction potential reduces to the result in four dimensions, previously found in Ref.\cite{AyonBeato:2013}.\\ The critical points of this potential are
+This is exactly the self-interaction found in Ref.~\cite{AyonBeato:SAdS} for the stealth on the dS background as is reviewed in Appendix \ref{app:CompdS}.

-Whether these points are local minimum or maximum, depends on the relations between $\lambda_1, \lambda_2$ and the specific value of $\xi$.
-For example for $\lambda_1>0$ and $\lambda_2>0$ and $0<\xi<1/6$, the potential has a local maximum at $\Psi=0$ and a global minimum in $\Psi_{-}$ (figure \ref{fig:dSxime16}).
-However, for $1/6<\xi<1/4$ it has a global minimum at $\Psi=0$.
-Figure \ref{fig:dSxiMa16} shows this particular case along with other possible values for $\lambda_1$, $\lambda_2$.
-Similarly, the cases of $\xi>1/4$ are plotted in figure \ref{fig:dSCxiM14}, showing an unstable potential for every combination of $\lambda_1$, $\lambda_2$.\\
+For $\xi = 1/6$ this potential becomes the conformal one already studied in Ref.~\cite{Ayon-Beato:2013bsa} and exhibiting a single global minimum.
+Whereas for $\xi\neq1/6$, the existence of their extrema depends on the values of the coupling constants $\lambda_1$ and $\lambda_2$.
+For example, if $\lambda_1>0$, $\lambda_2>0$ and $0<\xi<1/6$ the potential has a local maximum at $\Psi=0$ and a global minimum (see Fig.~\ref{fig:dSxime16}).
+Conversely, for $1/6<\xi<1/4$ there is only a global minimum at $\Psi=0$ for the same range of coupling constants, as is shown in Fig.~\ref{fig:dSxiMa16} along with other possible values for the couplings.
+Similarly, the cases with $\xi>1/4$ are plotted in Fig.~\ref{fig:dSCxiM14} showing an unbounded from below potential for all values of the couplings.
+However, these undesired behaviors might be corrected when the nonminimal coupling contribution is seen as part of the field self-interaction in its equation of motion.
+This will be studied in detail in Sec.\ref{sec:Ueff}.

+Up to now, all our analysis rest on the redefinition \eqref{eq:Psi2sigma} which excludes the value $\xi=1/4$ of the nonminimal coupling.
+In the following section we analyze how to handle this particular coupling.